What are the main steps involved in an interior design process?

 Q: What is an interior design process?

 A: An interior design process is an approach used to break down huge/ large projects into smaller, manageable steps.
-This process is followed to the latter by interior designers and are not supposed to skip any stage.
+This process is followed to the latter by interior designers who are not supposed to skip any stage.

 Q: Why is an interior design process important?